-Heavy rainfall across Raleigh is causing flooding along multiple sections of the Capital Area Greenway System which could last for several days, even after the rain has moved on.
-If you come across a flooded section of the greenway system, wait for the water to fully recede prior to using that section of trail.
 Do not attempt to cross flood waters covering any section of the Capital Area Greenway System.
 On segments of the Greenway System that are clear of flood waters, take extra caution and slow down when transitioning from asphalt and/or concrete trail segments to wooden bridges and structures.
 Wood takes longer to dry after rain events and is a naturally smoother surface than asphalt or concrete.
 These characteristics result in wood surfaces having less traction than asphalt or concrete.
-So use caution, be safe and enjoy the Capital Area Greenway System.
+Use caution, be safe and enjoy the Capital Area Greenway System.

 This map shows the location of the closure.
 Recommended detours are provided when adequate bicycle and pedestrian facilities are available along the surrounding roadway network.
 However, due to a lack of existing bicycle and pedestrian infrastructure in the area surrounding this section of trail, a detour recommendation is not available.
 For questions about this closure and related sewer work, please contact City of Raleigh Public Utilities Department, Monday through Friday, 8 a.m. to 4:30 p.m., 919-996-3476.

-Crabtree Creek Trail Closure from Rothgeb Drive to Anderson Road, Between Mile Markers 8 and 9
+Crabtree Creek Trail Closure from Rothgeb Drive to Anderson Drive, Between Mile Markers 8 and 9

 The City of Raleigh Public Utilities Department (COPUD) is making capacity improvements to gravity interceptors in the Crabtree Basin Service Area of the City's wastewater collection system.
 Please visit the Crabtree Pipeline Project website for more information on this project.
 This work, which began in March 2018, requires periodic closures to segments of the Crabtree Creek Trail as well as to other trails that tie into the Crabtree Creek Trail.

-Beginning on Monday, Aug.
-27, the Crabtree Creek Trail will be closed between Rothgeb Drive and Anderson Drive, between mile marker 8 and 9, and anticipated to last for approximately five months.
-The trail is anticipated to re-open in mid-January 2019, contingent on weather conditions.
+On Monday, Aug.
+27, 2018, the Crabtree Creek Trail was closed between Rothgeb Drive and Anderson Drive, between mile markers 8 and 9.
+The trail is anticipated to re-open in late Spring, contingent on weather conditions.
 This map shows the location of the closure.
 Due to existing road closures and limited connectivity in the area, a detour is not available during this closure.

 For questions about this closure and related sewer work, please contact City of Raleigh Public Utilities Department, Monday through Friday, 8 a.m. to 4:30 p.m., at 919-996-3511.

-Crabtree Creek Detour along North Hills Drive and Mine Creek Trail, Mile Marker 12.5
+Crabtree Creek Trail Detour along North Hills Drive and Mine Creek Trail, Mile Marker 12.5

 Crabtree Creek Trail Closure Between Capital Boulevard and Mile Marker 7